 - “Bloated” test suites that delay the process while providing limited business value.

 There is no silver bullet.
 Transformations take time, and they must involve all of the people, processes, and technologies associated with your application delivery pipeline.
 Nevertheless, you can rest assured that your efforts will pay off.
 These perspectives provide numerous examples of how organizations who committed to transforming testing are now growing the business and enhancing the customer/user experience.

 Continuous Testing was once just an aspiration.
 Now, the drive towards digital transformation has made Continuous Testing a business imperative.
 Organizations like these are paving the path forward, demonstrating that Continuous Testing can—and must—become a reality in enterprise organizations.

 Digital transformation, cloud, AI, machine learning, and the Internet of Things (IoT) are undeniably impacting the future of testing— but so are legacy systems, regulatory compliance, and security.
 How do we reconcile the old with the new, separate the hype from reality, and prioritize what to focus on?

 Those are just some of the questions that the 100+ page Capgemini report, Reimagine the Future of Quality Assurance, addresses.
 As a report contributor and sponsor, Tricentis is excited to share this report with IT leaders.
 The report includes:

-- Interviews with 14 IT leaders who have driven successful quality transformations across organizations such as McDonald’s, AGL, AXA, Equifax, and Westpac.
+- Interviews with 14 IT leaders who have driven successful quality transformations across organizations such as McDonald’s, AGL, AXA, and Equifax.

-- Deep dives into trends such as democratizing test data, the convergence of test automation and RPA ,and how DevOps and digital transformation are impacting quality metrics and KPIs.
+- Deep dives into trends such as democratizing test data, the future of test automation, and how DevOps and digital transformation are impacting quality metrics and KPIs.

 - Sector analyses of quality trends across CPRDT (Consumer Products, Retail, Distribution, and Transportation), Energy and Utilities, Financial, Higher Education, and Government.